kraiz/django-command-scheduler/README.rst

 about
 =====
-Runs your Django management commands via crontab or onclick in admin site and gives you some success and log infos.
+Runs your Django management commands via cron and gives you some success and log infos in admin.

 features
 --------
 * Single entry in crontab that forks new processes for scheduled commands
-* Define which management command to run when via Django admin
+* Define which management command when to run via django admin
-* Logs success state, stdout & stderr into database log
+* Logs success state, stdout and stderr into database log

 setup
 =====